 The tonsils and adenoids are lymphoid tissue located in the throat and nose.
 “They [tonsils and adenoids] act as an early warning system and are involved in defending the body from infection.
 That said, the immune system [can] work well without them,” says Dalton.

-Once the tonsils and adenoids are removed, children can experience improved nasal function, sleep better and are likely to snore less if at all.
+are removed, children can experience improved nasal function, sleep better and are likely to snore less if at all.

 Day surgery under anesthesia is required for adenoid removal and there’s generally little discomfort in the days afterward (although swelling can last for up to fourteen days).

 Removal of the tonsils, however, requires an overnight stay in hospital and a recovery period of at least two weeks.
-A soft diet is often recommended for the first few days but some children are back to eating their normal foods within 48 hours.
+A soft diet is often recommended for the first few days after tonsils are removed but some children are back to eating their normal foods within 48 hours.
 Possible complications can arise when the scabs start to form and they break off, sometimes causing bleeding.
 Older children and adults can experience significant pain for up to 10 days post-operation.